-An essential element of the Nyland Report was the recommendations to establish an Early Intervention Research Directorate (EIRD).
-EIRD is an important initiative that will consider evidence-based knowledge in the planning and evaluation of services for early intervention and prevention of child abuse and neglect.
+A key element of the Nyland Report was the recommendations to establish an Early Intervention Research Directorate (EIRD).
+EIRD is an important initiative that will consider evidence-based knowledge in the planning and evaluation of services.
+These services will focus on early intervention and prevention of child abuse and neglect.

 EIRD has partnered with a consortium of experts from Adelaide University’s BetterStart Research Group as well as University of South Australia’s Australian Centre for Child Protection and the Telethon Kids Institute.
 The expert consortium consists of:

 - Professor John Lynch, BetterStart Child Health and Development Research Group, University of Adelaide

 - Professor Fiona Arney, Professor Leah Bromfield and Associate Professor Alwin Chong, Australian Centre for Child Protection, University of South Australia

 - Associate Professor Sally Brinkman, Telethon Kids Institute